Water Parks in Washington, Oregon & Idaho (The Master List!)

 - Surf and Slide Water Park (Moses Lake) This is a fun one, as it provides a fun and affordable getaway from the Seattle area if you’re looking for a quick summer break!
 It’s all outdoors, so its perfect for summer fun.
 They have a surf simulator, lazy river, water slides, kids play area, full concessions, olympic size pool and more.
 Plus there is a large sandy beach area with kids playground for sand play and a playground, and it’s very affordable for families!
 You could camp nearby or stay in affordable motels.
 Plus there is the lake and some of its beautiful parks to enjoy too!
 My family had a wonderful short getaway here a few years back.

-- Splash Down (Spokane Valley)
+- Splash Down (Spokane Valley) – Permanently closed now.

-- Splash Zone Water Park (Ephrata, Wa)
+- Splash Zone Water Park (Ephrata, Wa) (no info yet)

 - 6 Washington Hotels With Great Indoor Pools (Staycation Ideas)!